awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/install-instructions-linux.md

 ```
 export LD_LIBRARY_PATH=/opt/awssdk/amazon-kinesis-video-streams-producer-sdk-cpp/kinesis-video-native-build/downloads/local/lib:$LD_LIBRARY_PATH
 ```
-* The `gst-launch-1.0` and `gst-inspect-1.0` binaries are built inside the folder `<YourSdkFolderPath>/kinesis-video-native-build/downloads/local/bin`.
+* (Skip this if you installed gstreamer using apt-get) The `gst-launch-1.0` and `gst-inspect-1.0` binaries are built inside the folder `<YourSdkFolderPath>/kinesis-video-native-build/downloads/local/bin`.
 You can either run the following commands from that folder using `./gst-launch-1.0` or you can include that in your **PATH** environment variable using the following export command and run `gst-launch-1.0`
 ```
 $ export PATH=<YourSdkFolderPath>/kinesis-video-native-build/downloads/local/bin:$PATH
 ```